Troubleshooting editor performance and playback issues

 4. Long compositions and/or sequences

-There’s no hard and fast rule here — it is also highly dependent on the age of your computer and availability of its system resources — but if you’re noticing performance declines as your projects gets bigger or more complex, this might be the issue.
-Try breaking out your compositions and files across multiple projects, or dividing a single complex/long composition or sequence into several and see if that helps.
+There’s no hard and fast rule here — it is also highly dependent on the age of your computer and the availability of its system resources — but if you’re noticing performance declines as your projects get bigger or more complex, this might be the issue.
+Try breaking out your compositions and files across multiple projects or dividing a single complex/long composition or sequence into several and see if that helps.

 Click here to learn how to copy a composition to a different project.